josmar-crwdstffng/angular/aio/content/guide/forms.md

 <header>Illustrating the "pristine" state</header>

 In this example, you hide the message when the control is either valid or *pristine*.
-Pristine means the user hasn't changed the value since it was displayed in this form.
+Pristine means the user has not changed the value since it was displayed in this form.
 If you ignore the `pristine` state, you would hide the message only when the value is valid.
-If you arrive in this component with a new \(blank\) hero or an invalid hero, you'll see the error message immediately, before you've done anything.
+If you arrive in this component with a new \(blank\) hero or an invalid hero, you will see the error message immediately, before you have done anything.

 You might want the message to display only when the user makes an invalid change.
-Hiding the message while the control is in the `pristine` state achieves that goal.
-You'll see the significance of this choice when you add a new hero to the form in the next step.
+Hiding the message while the control is in the `pristine` state achieves that goal. you will see the significance of this choice when you add a new hero to the form in the next step.

 </div>